Don’t Build an OSHA Railing Until You Read This

 OSHA is the only organization that uses the term guardrail.
 Generally, a guardrail is what’ is found on the side of a road to keep cars from going off the shoulder.
 In the built environment we tend to refer to a guard since it does not necessarily need to be assembled from rails – it could be a solid wall.
 However, in OSHA applications, the elements are most likely horizontal rails.
 So, the term is appropriate.

 A guardrail is required once there is a 48-inch drop.
-A guard rail must be 42 inches in height – plus or minus 3 inches above the walking surface.
+As opposed to the requirements of handrail system, a guardrail must be 42 inches in height – plus or minus 3 inches above the walking surface.
+This was a construction allowance introduced so that the guard would meet the requirement before and after concrete was poured.

 Midrails, screens, mesh, intermediate vertical members, solid panels, or equivalent intermediate members are installed between the walking-working surface and the top edge of the guardrail system as follows when there is not a wall or parapet that is at least 21 inches high.
 The opening limitation for guards is 19 inches.